srikumarks/codaholic/_posts/2013-05-25-how-to-practice-carnatic-music-with-a-metronome.markdown

 you may feel lost without one.
 When it comes to difficult aspects of layam such as nadai changes, you may also develop a false sense of being right because you're continuously adjusting to the metronome's beats.
 This will manifest, ironically, as a lack of confidence in whether you'll "get it right".
-If, like me, you've been down this path, you may find yourself a tad nervous when playing talam to a competent percussionist's solo.

 A better attitude is to treat the metronome as a "friend" who walks alongside, uncritical of your doings, but whose resources you can always draw on during